julioLondono/javascript-arrays-exercises/exercises/26-Letter-Counter/README.md

+#2.6 Letter Counter

 Letter Counter
 Our customer needs a program that counts the letters repetitions in a given string, I know that's weird, but they are very adamant, We need this asap!

 Instructions:
 letters and the values are the number of times it is repeated throughout the string.